Skip to main content

 Keywords extracted from the speech summary.

-Speech-to-text results are also available as a downloadable SRT subtitle file through the API:
+Speech-to-text results are also available as dedicated download formats through the API:

 curl "https://api-eu.valossa.com/core/1.0/job_results?api_key=YOUR_API_KEY&job_id=JOB_ID&type=speech_to_text_srt" \